-Inside: Get kids reading with this fun printable book bingo activity for children and families.
+Inside: Get reading with this fun printable book bingo for kids template.

-This game of book bingo is a great way to get kids reading a variety of books and text types.
-It’s available as a free printable for teachers and families (download and printing instructions below) and makes a great reading challenge for home or school.
-We’re even sharing places to find books and other reading materials online to complete your book bingo board.
+A game of book bingo is a great way to encourage children to try a variety of new books, genres and text types.
+Our easy print book bingo is available as a free printable template for teachers and families (download and printing instructions below) and makes a great reading challenge for home or school.

 Which column or row will you fill first?
 Can you fill an entire line diagonally?
 Can you fill the entire grid?!

-How to Download & Print Your Book Bingo Grid
+How to Download & Print Your Book Bingo Template

 Click here to download:

 Printable Book Bingo for Kids & Families.
 Save the PDF to your computer.
 Open the PDF and print the pages you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size.

 Having trouble accessing or downloading the file?
 Please try a different internet browser.